Roger Stone, Paul Manafort, Charles Kushner among new Trump pardons

 He had been convicted of obstructing Congress and threatening a witness.

-The White House said Manafort, who spent nearly two years in prison for bank and tax fraud, illegal foreign lobbying and witness tampering, was a victim of “blatant prosecutorial overreach.”
+The White House said Mr. Manafort, who spent nearly two years in prison for bank and tax fraud, illegal foreign lobbying and witness tampering, was a victim of “blatant prosecutorial overreach.”

 “Mr. Manafort has already spent two years in prison, including a stretch of time in solitary confinement – treatment worse than what many of the most violent criminals receive,” the statement said.

-Since May, Manafort has been released to home confinement as a result of COVID-19 concerns.
+Since May, Mr. Manafort has been released to home confinement as a result of COVID-19 concerns.

-Manhattan District Attorney Cyrus Vance Jr., who is pursuing mortgage fraud charges against Manafort in New York state, slammed the pardon.
+Manhattan District Attorney Cyrus Vance Jr., who is pursuing mortgage fraud charges against Mr. Manafort in New York state, slammed the pardon.

-Mr. Trump’s pardon only shields Manafort from federal charges, not the state level crimes Mr. Vance has accused him of.
+Mr. Trump’s pardon only shields Mr. Manafort from federal charges, not the state level crimes Mr. Vance has accused him of.

-New York’s highest court dismissed the charges last month, saying they are too similar to the federal counts Manafort was convicted of in 2018.
+New York’s highest court dismissed the charges last month, saying they are too similar to the federal counts Mr. Manafort was convicted of in 2018.
 Mr. Vance is appealing that decision.

 “This action underscores the urgent need to hold Mr. Manafort accountable for his crimes against the People of New York as alleged in our indictment and we will continue to pursue our appellate remedies,” a spokesman for Mr. Vance said of the pardon.